alvarocaceresmunoz/BachTracking/tutorial/01-basics.md

 If you don't write any octave or duration, the note will get it from the previous note.
 So if you wrie `o3 c8 d e`, D and E will be in octave 3 and will last for an 8th note, just like C.

+Rests are written with the letter `r`, followed by a duration (optional).
+For example, `r4.` is a dotted quarter rest.

 ### Melody

 Melodies are written with the word `melody` followed by a list of notes.
 For example: `melody c# d'4. eb o8 f g8`.